azuk4r/torsel/README.md

 * **log**: A logging function provided by Torsel to output messages during execution.

 ## Contributing
-Any kind of contribution is welcome.
-I am preparing the Windows adaptation separately before merging it into the main project.
+Hey! 👋 Any kind of contribution is welcome.
+I'm preparing the Windows port separately before merging it into the main project.
 If anyone wants to fork the project for a MacOS port, please send a PR!

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/azuk4r/torsel/blob/main/LICENSE) file for details.